Background

 Now, conspiracism is the tendency to find patterns, simply to find patterns in facts and then interpret these facts to fit the pattern.
 This is also known as pareidolia.

-The interpretation of the facts is very often wrong and even reasonable, ridiculous.
+The interpretation of the facts is very often wrong and even unreasonable, ridiculous.
 But it is always possible, as distinct from paranoid ideation, which often presents with utterly implausible and even impossible scenarios, conspiracism and the fruits of conspiracism, known as conspiracy theories, they sound plausible and even possible and even likely.

 Conspiracism is a psychological tendency to develop conspiracy theories and it involves, therefore, creativity and imagination.

 Now, reality testing in conspiracism is very interesting because in some respects, the reality testing is impaired.
 The conspiracy theorist does not perceive reality properly as the vast majority of other people do.
+He sees patterns where there are none.
+He sees hidden causes, ulterior motives or cult agendas.
+He confabulates on the basis of these appearances of facts.

 So, on the one hand, there's impaired reality testing.
 On the other hand, conspiracism involves the accumulation and aggregation and organization of facts.
 Conspiracy theories are based on facts.